-As soon as I started using tomato-time, I got hooked.
+As soon as I started using tomato-time management, I got hooked.
 I found the cadence of focussed effort and short breaks melded nicely with my natural attention span.
 It was easy for me to click start on my timer and zone the world out, diving deep into the task at hand.
 The comprehension of my work expanded, my throughput accelerated; as a result, my job satisfaction went up, and my happiness elevated.
 I was crushing it.

 Soon though, the process started to go sour.
 A meeting would slide into my diary, and I’d have to disrupt my carefully harvested focus to go work with others!
 My list of YouTube videos under 15-minutes found wanting; I’d push my long break up to 20-minutes.
 I’d find myself out of sync with my time, and think I was heading for a break when I was to be focussing.
 My pace dropped, and after a while, I was going through the motions of clicking ‘start focussing’ and ‘start short break’ on the tool I used.
 I was no longer using the tool to assist me; the tool was using me.

 Developing focus and, more importantly, maintaining it isn’t easy.
 Like an engine, it needs a service once in a while.
 Processes should be evaluated and re-evaluated to make sure they’re sharp and honed.